microsoft/SAF/README.md

 While SAF was designed to allow for efficient reading and writing from a non-seekable stream, it is more comparable to protobuf than tar – it’s something developers can use and build upon.
 Headers in an archive are application specific and can be customized per entry (all we define is the base structure; applications can freely extend the header type).

 # Obtaining the Library
-SAF can be compiled easily from source, but we will offer Nuget packages shortly.
+SAF can be compiled easily from source, and nuget packages are available [via this project's GitHub packages](https://github.com/microsoft/SAF/packages).

 *Note: SAF targets .NET Standard 2.1 - it cannot be used from .NET Framework 4.*